Emergency Kits (Stay Kits & Go Kits)

-What the difference between the two types of kits you might ask?
+What the difference between the two types of kits?

 A stay kit is exactly how it sounds.
-It is a kit that would serve you in the case where you would need to stay in place and not leave your dwelling or workplace for an undetermined amount of time.
+It is a kit that you would use if you need to stay in place and not leave your dwelling or workplace for an undetermined amount of time.
 A stay kit can contain 2 or more weeks of supplies since you can fill containers that would essentially remain in place.

-A go kit would have minimal supplies and important documents in it because you would need to be able to easily carry your kit with you if you are required to evacuate (think fire or flood situations).
+A go kit would have minimal supplies and important documents in it.
+It would need to be easily carried if you are required to evacuate (think fire or flood situations).
 Many people use a backpack/daypack or wheeled luggage to fill as their go kit.